dingfengquek/dingfengquek-pelago-assessment-20200308/README.md

 # Instructions

 This is on a NPM/Yarn/TypeScript tech stack.
-Clone and run yarn
+Clone and run yarn .

 The app can be run in 4 separate steps:

+0. Clone the repo, run `yarn install`.
+Install Docker if required.
+Install NPM and Yarn if required.

 1. Start the PostgreSQL service
 2. Initialize the DB (database) schema.
 3. Download data from CRAN (this might take 5 to 15 minutes) and upload it into the DB.
 4. Start the web-server.

+Then access it via http://localhost:4000/search?q=abc

+- PostgreSQL start (also initializes the DB schema): `./run.sh db-up`
+- PostgreSQL down: `./run.sh db-down`
+- Download data: `./run.sh data-init-10` (use ctrl+C to interrupt) or `./run.sh data-init-50`
+- Start server: `./run.sh serve` (use ctrl+C to stop)

+To cleanup (also clears the database, the database Docker volume is not persisted)

+- Cleanup: `./run.sh cleanup` - This removes all containers and project-specific docker images from local.

 ## Instructions - Start the PostgreSQL Service

-To start the PostgreSQL service, run

-    docker run --network network1 -p 13000:5432 --name plpg -e POSTGRES_PASSWORD=password -d postgres:12.2

 This requires Docker.
 Note that: